brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - Highest AI>Government trust: Mexico (62.5%), Brazil (62.1%)
 - 37.4% agree "AI could make better decisions than government"

-**Why This Matters:** This isn't about loving AI but about **institutional disillusionment**.
-People see AI as a neutral alternative to human corruption and bias, particularly in regions with lower government trust.
+**Why This Matters:** This finding represents a crisis of institutional trust rather than excessive AI faith.
+The fact that Latin American countries lead (Mexico 62.5%, Brazil 62.1%) while the U.S. still shows 47.2% suggests this isn't limited to developing democracies.
+Kenya's pattern—high government trust (50.9%) yet even higher AI trust (70%)—reveals that people see AI and government as **serving different trust needs**.
+The 37.4% believing AI makes better decisions reveals a segment viewing AI as **more rational and less corrupt** than human politicians.
+This isn't about loving AI but about institutional disillusionment.

 ### 5.2 Digital Infidelity: A Society Divided